Wajib

-Wajib (Arabic for 'duty') is a plain-spoken and visually subtle film that pays great attention to detail in its depiction of Shadi and his complex relationship to his father and to the land.
+Wajib (Arabic for 'duty') is a plain-spoken, visually subtle film that pays close attention to detail in its depiction of Shadi and his complex relationship with his father and the land.
 It is also an excellent showcase for Annemarie Jacir's ability to craft a good script and to work with her actors to portray the characters as nuanced as possible.
 The leading men, Mohammad and Saleh Bakri, are father and son also in real life, and their characters come across as real people of flesh and blood, as do the many supporting characters.

 This text is from the Films from the South Festival, where the film had its Scandinavian Premiere.